-The venerable \$30 billion hedge fund shop Citadel has a record of generating impressive returns especially when markets make suddenly turned south in the fourth quarter of 2018.
-It quickly pivoted to profit during the strong rally in 2019.
-And the firm was mindful of a potential major market shift going into 2020 before the pandemic struck.
+The venerable \$30 billion hedge fund shop Citadel has a record of generating impressive returns especially when markets make sharp turns by consistently concentrating on risk and recalibrating exposure in step with anticipated changes in underlying conditions.

+It did so when the markets suddenly turned south in the fourth quarter of 2018.
+It quickly pivoted to profit during the strong rally in 2019 And the firm was mindful of a potential major market shift going into 2020 before the pandemic struck.
 This enabled three of Citadel's funds to qualify for inclusion in this year's survey.